Locally Invariant Explanations: Towards Stable and Unidirectional Explanations through Local Invariant Learning: Experiments

 An interesting observation is that when it comes to the stability metrics (CI and CAC) and unidirectionality LINEX with even random perturbation model is better than MeLIME in some cases.
 This is very promising as it means LINEX could be potentially be trusted without the need to generate realistic perturbations which may be computationally expensive or not even possible.

-We also performed qualitative \emph{error analysis} on the most challenging case FMNIST which is described in Appendix \ref{app:err_analysis}.
-We see that even where LINEX has high infidelity it invariably still focuses on salient features ignoring superfluous features that may not be critical for correct identification, but focusing on which may result in lower infidelity for the specific example.
+\emph{Qualitatively}, we see in Figures \ref{fig:fmnist} and \ref{fig:cifar}, that LINEX explanations are more coherent and highlight more salient features compared to MeLIME.
+Even on the text data we see more reasonable attributions in Table \ref{tab:rot}, where ``masterpiece", ``moving" and ``audacious" are highlighted as the most important words indicative of positive sentiment in the three examples.
+We also performed qualitative error analysis on FMNIST where our INFD is much worse than MeLIME and is described in Suppl.
+I. We see that even where LINEX has high infidelity it invariably still focuses on salient features ignoring superfluous features which may result in lower fidelity but may not be critical for correct identification.
 The goodness of these features identified by LINEX can be further verified by looking at other metrics such as GI, CAC, CI and $\Upsilon$ in Table \ref{tab:results} where it is either comparable or better than MeLIME.